 Staying entertained while living in the car can be tricky.
 If you are planning an epic road trip then perhaps you want to disconnect from modern media a little.
 If you want to stay connected, being able to power your electronic devices is important.
 You can use a car power inverter to charge your devices using the battery.

-Other useful entertainment options include podcasts, audiobooks, and chatting to friends and family on your cell phone.
+Other useful entertainment options include podcasts, audiobooks, and chatting with friends and family on your cell phone.

 Make sure you have a decent phone contract with the ability to access the internet as much as you want to.